News Blog & Press

 “Safety aware, because we care.”

-Once again, for 2022, the Solaren team provided security staffing for the annual Pilgrimage Music Festival held in Franklin, TN.
+This past weekend, we provided security services for the 10th anniversary of the Pilgrimage Music Festival in Franklin, TN.

 Solaren Risk Management is employed by top brands in the industry.
 These are just a few examples of some of our clients.